awsdocs/aws-lambda-developer-guide/doc_source/configuration-concurrency.md

 + ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/features-concurrency.unreserved.png) Unreserved concurrency
 + ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/lambda/latest/dg/images/features-concurrency.throttling.png) Throttling

 Provisioned concurrency does not come online immediately after you configure it\.
 Lambda starts allocating provisioned concurrency after a minute or two of preparation\.
 Similar to how functions [scale under load](invocation-scaling.md), up to 3000 instances of the function can be initialized at once, depending on the Region\.
 After the initial burst, instances are allocated at a steady rate of 500 per minute until the request is fulfilled\.
-When you request provisioned concurrency for multiple functions or versions of a function in the same Region, scaling limits apply across all requests\.
+When you request provisioned concurrency for multiple functions or versions of a function in the same Region, scaling quotas apply across all requests\.

 ![\[\]](http://docs.aws.amazon.com/lambda/latest/dg/images/features-scaling-provisioned.png)